bhagyashriyogeshpatil/sudoku-game/README.md

 # Sudoku Game
 This is a simple Sudoku game implemented as a Command Line Interface (CLI)  project using Python.
 It allows users to play Sudoku interactively by entering their guesses for empty cells.
 The game also provides a solver that uses a backtracking algorithm to solve the Sudoku puzzle.

-The objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid contain all of the digits from 1 to 9.
+The objective is to fill a 9×9 grid (where empty cells are denoted by 0) with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid contain all of the digits from 1 to 9.

 ![Responsive Image]()